aprilycchiu/eCommerce-Promotion-Analysis/README.md

 Our goal is to **increase purchase revenue for our eCommerce store** by analyzing data and finding out whether promotions (homepage carousels) help the business grow.
 If yes, how could we apply promotions to improve our business in the future?

 According to our analysis, we find that **promotions on the website did help our business grow**.
-Therefore, we uncover various insights by analyzing the data, which can **be transformed into actions to improve the business**.
+Therefore, we uncover various insights by analyzing the data, which can **be transformed into actions and assist us with building promotional strategies** to improve the business.

 Finally, we integrate insights we found with practice, and **create an A/B test plan** to achieve the project objective.
 From data to insights, we discover opportunities and build up strategies.
 And from results to decisions, we make positive and profitable impacts on the company.